jina-ai/finetuner/docs/get-started/fashion-mnist.md

 ## Label interactively

 You can now label the data by mouse/keyboard.
-The model will get trained and improved as you are labeling.
+The model will get trained and improve as you are labeling.

 ```{figure} ../img/labeler-on-fashion-mnist.gif
 :align: center